Client: Major healthcare provider

 After more than two years working with the (now the not so new) VP of Revenue Cycle Management, and the CFO and CIO, the results have been impressive.
 When we started at the end of FY16 (June 2016), cash collections were below net revenue.
 Over the next two years, by June 2018, cash outpaced net revenue by 3.87% resulting in a total gain of $249M.
 Other key metrics saw significant improvements as well:

 But those are just some of the quantifiable results.
 We’re most proud of how we worked with the client and the ongoing value we were able to help them achieve.
 We started with a focus on making immediate improvements to the health system’s patient accounting system, and they found that these improvements gave them the performance boost they were looking to achieve.
 As it turns out, they were able to achieve these improvements without implementing a completely new system as they had been considering.
 While a new system may provide other improvements across the health system, the revenue cycle was able to gain most of the desired improvement ahead of that major investment and initiative that will put the revenue cycle performance at risk, especially if it’s not functioning optimally going in.
 We kept addressing one issue after another, creating enough revenue improvement each time for the client to fund additional activity.
 And what may have seemed like a daunting challenge at the beginning of a new VP’s tenure, turned into a template for the rest of the industry to follow for successful Revenue Cycle transformation.

-Health Industries Advisory, Partner, PwC US
+Managed Services Managing Partner and Health Industries Advisory, Partner, PwC US

 PX Integrated Solution Champion, Provider Lead, PwC US